-In terms of salmon from Norway there is little evidence of scarcity if we look at total annual biomass (figure 4).
+In terms of salmon from Norway there is little evidence of scarcity if we look at total annual biomass (Figure 4).
 From the figure we observe a consistent increase in biomass from 1995 and onwards.
 However, total biomass is not a sufficient measure of scarcity as total biomass includes both fish ready to harvest (speculative stock) and fish used for further production through growth.
 It is possible that supply/demand conditions are tight even if total biomass has increased.
-For example if demand from processors and exporters are growing and farmers are unwilling/unable to increase harvest to much in order to avoid reducing future production.
+For example, if demand from processors and exporters grows, farmers might still be wary to increase their harvests too much so as not to sacrifice future biomass.

 One factor deserving of discussion here is the Chilean salmon crisis.
-Starting in late 2007 the Chilean salmon industry experienced severe disease issues (Asche, Hansen, et al., 2009).
+Starting in late 2007 the Chilean salmon industry experienced severe disease issues (Asche et al., 2009a).
 This had a significant effect on production from 2009 until at least early 2011.
-From 2011 production appear to at least partially recover.
-To show one effect of the Chilean crisis, figure 5 below show imports of frozen and fresh filets from Chile and Norway to the U.S.
+From 2011 production appears to at least partially recover.
+To show one effect of the Chilean crisis, Figure 5 shows imports of frozen and fresh filets from Chile and Norway to the United States.